MicrosoftDocs/winrt-api/windows.ui.composition.interactions/visualinteractionsource_position.md

 # Windows.UI.Composition.Interactions.VisualInteractionSource.Position

 ## -description
-The position of the interaction source.
+The total amount of position change since the start of the interaction.
+Defaults to 0.
+Readable only via expression/animation.

 ## -property-value
 The position of the interaction source.